jacobracosta/bug-chess/README.md

   -continuity code implemented, but it is designed for a matrix with 8 neighbors, need to see if there are cases this doesn't work for
+    -case in errorTest.movement may be one such instance

 -document coordinate system